Any of these sound like you?

 Getting the fundamentals of playing the guitar down is epic and critical.
 But what do you do once you've already done that?
 That's exactly what we will discuss here.
 Setting musical goals with specific due dates is a big part of future success.

 Unlike a guitar book or DVD, Acoustic Guitar Made Easy is designed as an ongoing course with weekly exercises and cumulative improvements.
 Because of this, students will experience the best results if they’re able to progress along with the rest of the class.
-And that’s why it’s important for you to know that the course officially begins on May 20th.
+And that’s why it’s important for you to know that registration for the course officially closes at midnight on May 31st.

 & The Art Of Creating Better Guitar Lessons